IrascibleBasil/pharis-mod-list/modlist.md

 - **Aura 3.0 - Replacer**
 	- [x] All Modules

+For OpenMW be sure top only get the replacer file as the main file uses MWSE.

 ### [Haunted Barrows](https://www.nexusmods.com/morrowind/mods/46826)
 Gives Solstheim barrows a unique sound effect to use instead of reusing the "haunted whispers" sound used in vanilla ancestral tombs.